Hyh2001/Hyh2001.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Yuhao Huang.
+I am an incoming **PHD student major in Mechanical Engineering and Material Science at Duke University**, specializing in robotics under the supervision of Prof. Boyuan Chen.

-I am a **master student major in mechanical engineering at the University of Wisconsin-Madison**, specializing in robotics.
-Before joinning UW-Madison, I earned my Bachelor of Science (BS) in Electromechanical Engineering from the University of Macau.
-I am a member of Wisconsin Expedious Legged Locomotion (WELL) lab under the supervision of Prof. Xiaobin Xiong.
+Before joining Duke, I earned my Master of Science (MS) in Mechanical Engineering from the University of Wisconsin-Madison and Bachelor of Science (BS) in Electromechanical Engineering from the University of Macau.
+During the journey of my master, I am a member of Wisconsin Expedious LeggedAI (WELL) lab under the supervision of Prof. Xiaobin Xiong.
 My research focuses on the **design and control of legged robots**.
 Specifically, I am interested in applying formal methods from nonlinear control theory and data-driven control theory to synthesize robust yet versatile locomotion behaviors.
 Prior to joining the WELL Lab, I worked as an undergraduate researcher in the Soft Sensors-Actuators-Robots Lab under the supervision of Prof. Junwen Zhong, where I designed and implemented novel **self-powered piezoelectret sensor technologies** for industrial applications.

 Apart from research, I enjoy calligraphy, basketball, and engaging in spiritual practices.
 <div style="display: flex; justify-content: space-around; gap: 3em;">